g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 A software-as-a-provider (SaaS) platform updates its consumer interface with the use of blue-green deployment.
 The new interface is deployed in green surroundings and steadily rolled out to customers.
 Users seamlessly transition to the brand-new interface without experiencing any downtime or disruptions.

 ### Test in Production
-The deployment lets you to check updates or new capabilities in a production-like setting (green) without affecting end users.
+The deployment lets you check updates or new capabilities in a production-like setting (green) without affecting end users.
 By doing this, it is ensured that any issues are discovered and stuck earlier than being deployed to the live environment.

 For instance:
 A social media platform introduces a brand new messaging function the use of blue-green deployment.
 The feature is examined in green surroundings, allowing the improvement group to become aware of and connect any bugs or usability troubles before making it available to all customers.